Humbug (album): Reception

-Retrospective commentary

 In retrospect, Humbug has been considered a very important piece in Arctic Monkeys' catalogue, having introduced a variety of new styles and themes, both lyrically and musically, to the band, that they have expanded on since its release.
 It marked the first time they recorded material under Queens of the Stone Age frontman, Josh Homme's, influence.
 In an NME article, Mike Williams writes, "If Arctic Monkeys had never walked into the desert with Josh Homme to record 'Humbug' in 2009, they could never have made 'AM'.
 'Humbug' was as much about subverting people's impressions of who the band were as it was an album in its own right."
+In 2011, Turner said Humbug "is as important, if not more so [compared to the first two records], on our journey of getting to where we are right now."
 Nevertheless, Humbug remains the band's most polarising album.
 Both NME and Consequence of Sound ranked Humbug the band's weakest release thus far in 2015 and 2018, respectively.
 While both acknowledged the album's position in the band's discography, NME nevertheless stated: "in retrospect, it feels more like an important bridge between the youthful vim of old and the meatier material that would come than a destination."
 Meanwhile, Consequence of Sound wrote that Humbug paved the way for songwriting evolution seen in the band's follow-up efforts Suck It and See (2011) and AM.
 Conversely, both the Evening Standard and The Independent, in 2018 and 2019, respectively, argue that Humbug is Arctic Monkeys' greatest album, with the former stating that the record was the band's "most accomplished collection of tracks yet, which captured the sound of a band at the peak of their creative powers."